Guided Prompt Evolution for Vision-Language Models Adaptation: Related Work

 \subsection{Efficient Transfer Learning for VLMs}

-Parameter-efficient fine-tuning (PEFT), particularly via prompting techniques, originated in the natural language domain to steer massive linguistic models without updating their full parameter space \cite{brown2020language, lester2021power, houlsby2019parameter, li2021prefix, liu-etal-2022-p, hu2021lora}.
+Parameter-efficient fine-tuning (PEFT), particularly via prompting techniques, originated in the natural language domain to steer massive linguistic models without updating their full parameter space \cite{houlsby2019parameter, li2021prefix, liu-etal-2022-p, hu2021lora}.
 This philosophy was subsequently extended to multi-modal learning \cite{gao2024clip, zhang2022tip, chen2022adaptformer, sung2022vl}, enabling the rapid adaptation of frozen VLMs.
 Pioneering works like CoOp \cite{zhou2022learning} appended optimizable continuous tokens to the textual branch of CLIP, while CoCoOp \cite{zhou2022conditional} conditioned these tokens on visual inputs to mitigate overfitting to seen classes.
 To further regulate the optimization process and retain foundational knowledge, methods such as KgCoOp \cite{yao2023visual} penalize the discrepancy between the learned textual embeddings and the original frozen embeddings, and PLOT \cite{chen2023plot} leverages optimal transport to holistically match vision and text semantics.
 Moving beyond unimodal prompting, MaPLe \cite{khattak2023maple} synchronizes the adaptation by explicitly linking deep learnable tokens across both vision and text encoders.
 More recently, approaches like PromptSRC \cite{khattak2023self} and TCP \cite{yao2024tcp} have integrated self-consistency mechanisms and class-aware regularization to further constrain the learning trajectory.
-Drawing from the success of feature disentanglement in continuous learning, DualPrompt \cite{wang2022dualprompt} isolates task-specific knowledge, and DePT \cite{ji2023dept} segregates base-category semantics into dedicated feature subspaces.
 While these prompt-driven methodologies have proven highly effective in adapting large-scale models with minimal overhead, they suffer from inherent structural limitations.